Intelligent anti-aging skin care based on independent research

 Unfortunately, pronounced under eye bags cannot be completely eliminated by topical treatments and lifestyle changes.
 A surgical option (blepharoplasty) is usually effective.
 However, it is expensive and, like any surgery, carries a risk of scarring, infection and other complications.

-A relatively new procedure for lifting sagging skin called ThermaCool (a.k.a.
-Thermage) is rapidly gaining popularity.
-ThermaCool is based on heating of deep skin layers with a burst of radiofrequency waves.
-This controlled thermal injury triggers a healing response, which eventually results in skin tightening.
-ThermaCool does not require skin incisions like surgery or causes extensive skin burns like ablative laser.
-It may be a viewed as an intermediate choice for moderate eye bags.
-The price ranges between $500 and $2,000 depending on the area treated.
 Even though the science behind radiofrequency treatment is theoretically sound, not enough data is available to clearly determine the degree of its effectiveness, reliability and risk.
 In fact, a significant number of people report side effects, especially when treated by inexperienced providers and/or early versions of the technique and/or equipment.
-It may be wise to wait till radiofrequency technology matures and reliable, large-scale statistics is available on both benefits and side effects.
-However, for those reluctant to wait, it is paramount to find a board certified provider who has performed hundreds of ThermaCool (Thermage) procedures.
-See also our article on radiofrequency treatment as well as user reviews of ThermaCool (Thermage).
+It may be wise to wait till radiofrequency technology has matured and reliable, large-scale statistics is available on both benefits and side effects.
+However, for those reluctant to wait, it is paramount to find a board certified provider experienced with the particular radiofrequency procedure of your choice.

 Back to Skin Care Basics